-Lynnette Kraft is a creative writer and uses story-telling to communicate the beauty of restoration, the value of hope, and the power of selfless love.
-She has published non-fiction works and is currently enjoying the imaginative freedom and exciting challenges of writing fiction.
-Lynnette is passionate about serving God, spending time with her beloved family and marveling over the beauty and splendor of nature.
+Lynnette Kraft is a creative writer who uses story-telling to communicate the value of hope, the beauty of restoration and the power of selfless love.
+She has had two non-fiction books published, as well as her first young adult fiction, Ingrid, 2014.
+Lynnette is passionate about serving God and spending time with her family, and finds nature to be profoundly inspiring.

 Sixteen-year-old, Ingrid Harrison lives with her parents and seven brothers in a small village called Scot.
 She is loved, provided for, and given every reason to be happy; but because she is mute, she feels isolated and holds resentment.
 In the largest, darkest cottage in Scot, a different strain of bitterness is wreaking havoc . . . and it’s growing more powerful.
 What’s more?
 Ingrid Harrison is the only one who can make a difference.
 Will the silence she has always resented, be the voice that changes everything?

 He Heard Hannah

 By Lynnette Kraft with Courtney Becker